 • Linking Researcher ID to ORCID

-Publish your ORCID ID on your outputs Once your profile is populated, make sure you include your ORCID ID when submitting a grant application or publication, and on datasets, research blogs, presentations, business cards and personal websites.
-This will help records become visible to ORCID and in time will support the automatic association and import of works to your record.
+Associate your ORCID ID with your published outputs.
+Once your profile is populated, make sure you include your ORCID identifier when submitting a grant application or publication and on datasets, research blogs, presentations, business cards and personal websites.
+This will help records become visible to ORCID, and in time, will support the automatic association and import of works to your record.
 It will also help transfer works information between systems that ORCID is connected to.
 See guidance on how to display your ORCID identifier.